eunchong/autowrapt-logger/README.rst

     AUTOWRAPT_BOOTSTRAP=autowrapt_logger INSTRUMENT_LIST="worker:logic_a,worker:logic_b,worker:get_db_data,worker:job" python3 example.py

-This will cause the autowrapt-logger Python package to automatically instrument (like ``module:method``) your Python application. it will print delay for instrumented method.
+This will cause the autowrapt-logger Python package to automatically instrument (like ``module:method``) your Python application. it will print elapsed time for instrumented method.